 KEY DATES

-Earliest start date: Friday, December 1, 2023 (dependent on IRB and NIMH approval)
+- Earliest start date: March 1, 2025 (dependent on IRB and NIMH approvals)

 ELIGIBILITY

-Emerging and new investigators (including post-doctoral fellows and associates, research associates, research scientists, and assistant professors) affiliated with CIRA will be given priority, although associate professors can also apply as principal investigators (PIs).
+Funding Categories 1 & 2: Emerging and new investigators (including post-doctoral fellows and associates, research associates, research scientists, and assistant professors) affiliated with CIRA and/or a YIGH Faculty Network will be given priority, although associate professors may also apply as principal investigators (PIs).
 An individual investigator may only serve as PI on one proposal.
-All applicants must have an ongoing IRB-approved study to which this funding can serve as a supplement.

 QUESTIONS